Ensure Giotto Suite is installed

 screePlot(g, ncp = 50)

-The first 20 PCs are a good cutoff.
+The scree plot lets us estimate that the first 20 PCs are a good cutoff.
 Following applications of this PCA such as umap or clustering should use only the first 20 PCs.

 A technique that decomposes non-negative data into two non-negative matrices.
 In biology, it’s useful for analyzing gene expression, metagenomics, and protein-ligand interactions.
 NMF can reveal underlying patterns and molecular signatures in complex biological datasets.
 While it is fine to calculate as many PCs as desired for PCA, the k (rank) value for NMF requires more fine tuning since the k value essentially define how many metafeatures to split the expression information into.
 Too few, and there is not enough extracted information.
 Too many, and single signatures will be split and diluted.
 Giotto implements NMF through RcppML.